 Sleep Apnea Treatment with Dr. Garceau

 Sleep apnea treatment success depends on many factors, including how severe the apnea was to begin with, as well as how compliant patients are with their treatment (wearing sleep guards or CPAP masks).
 We have had many patients say that wearing their sleep guard has been life changing, increasing their energy as well as their partners’ energy!
 While no treatment has guaranteed success, sleep guard treatment can be as effective as CPAP therapy for mild to moderate OSA.
-Contact our Windsor, CT dental office to learn more about sleep apnea treatment options.
+Contact our Great New Smile dental office to learn more about sleep apnea treatment options.
 Depending on your situation, treatment may involve an oral device that we can custom-create for you.

 While snoring is a common problem for many people, it can also be a sign of other major health complications.
 It is estimated that more than 80 million people in North America snore while sleeping, which not only affects the quality of sleep of the person snoring, but also the quality of sleep of their loved ones and other family members.
 Luckily, there is a way to treat chronic snoring.